Global19-atlassian-net/solana-learning-content/README.md

 #### Video + Captions

 Video resolution must be at least 1080p (1920 x 1080) or 4K (3840 × 2160).
 We request a still image that is at least 3840 × 2160 pixels to use as a cover image for the video.
 Convert assets from the highest quality master possible.
 Example: If your content was recorded in HD, you should deliver the HD content.
-But if your content is HD, deliver the HD content.
+But if your content is 4K, deliver the 4K content.
 Don't convert HD content to 4K, just for the purpose of making it 4K.

 Please provide your video in the H.264 video codec, or in QuickTime.